Dividend ETFs

 Pros Cons

-Sector Tilting: Natural overweight to traditionally high-dividend sectors like financials, utilities, and real estate.
-Cyclicality: Dividend cuts by financial sector holdings during market stress could impact performance.
+Sector Tilting: Natural overweight to traditionally high-dividend sectors like financials (banks), utilities, and real estate investment trusts (REITs).Cyclicality & Growth Drag: Dividend cuts by financial sector holdings during market stress could impact performance.
+Furthermore, the focus on yield often misses out on international growth leaders that reinvest earnings rather than pay them out.

 Who Should Consider VYMI?